haoningjiang/HTNEBeyond2021/README.md

 # Tech Used/Dependencies
 - Backend/Frontend connection done with Flask API
 - Model trained by [Polygraph’s study of films by gender](https://github.com/matthewfdaniels/scripts) as well as [Bechdeltest.com's](https://bechdeltest.com/) database of movies that did and did not pass the Bechdel test.
-- Data fit to logistic regression model in Matlab
+- Data fit to logistic regression model in Matlab.
+Formulas learned in Professor Andrew Ng's Machine Learning course on Coursera.
 # Contributors
 Haoning Jiang: Machine Learning (Matlab), Backend (Python)